 The following images show how Jupiter would have appeared just before sunrise at 6 am looking in a southerly direction from Jerusalem, on three successive months commencing on 25th November 2 BC.
 Jupiter's trajectory in the constellation of Virgo takes it slowly away from the star Zaniah towards Porrima.
 But on 25th December Jupiter stops completely, and then begins to slowly retrace its path back towards Zaniah again.
 (The clockwise rotation of successive images occurs because of the apparent movement of the entire stellar map over the two months and the consequential change of direction of view.)
-For larger images see Appendix 3.
+For a bigger image click the date in each case.

 This stopping of a planet in its path and then moving backwards is a common phenomenon, known as retrogression.
 On its own it would not appear to have much significance.
 But in the context of the visit of the Magi to Jerusalem it takes on much greater relevance.
 Matthew records that after the Magi had visited Herod, and were setting off for Bethlehem, the star "went ahead of them until it stopped over the place where the child was" (Matt 2: 9).
 Martin raises the fascinating possibility that this description of the star being ahead of them and stopping was actually a reference to the retrogression of Jupiter described above.
-If this is correct then 25th December is significant, not as the anniversary of the birth of Christ but as the anniversary of the visit of the Magi and their presentation of gifts.
+If this is correct then 25th December may be significant, not as the anniversary of the birth of Christ but as the anniversary of the visit of the Magi and their presentation of gifts.

 Matthew's account of a star stopping in its tracks has caused much puzzlement and conjecture over the years.
 Most commentators have been unable to explain it.
 For some it has confirmed their view that the star was actually a supernatural light in the sky, at a sufficiently low altitude to serve both to lead the Magi and to identify the house where the baby was accommodated.
 But if this were the case Matthew's use of the word "star" was quite misleading; a star clearly implies a celestial object, not a low-level UFO.
-Bethlehem was located to the south of Jerusalem, the precise direction in which Jupiter would have been seen, high in the sky, in late 2 BC to early 1 BC.
+Bethlehem was located south-south-west of Jerusalem, the precise direction in which Jupiter would have been seen, high in the sky, on 25th December 2 BC just before dawn, although of course earlier that night it would have been seen to the east.
 The planet's retrogression might not have been noticed by casual onlookers, since its motion through the fixed stars was so slow, but skilled observers would have been fully aware of it.
 It is the best - perhaps only - astronomical explanation to date of the cessation of motion described by Matthew.